perak/kitchen-site/files/getting_started.md

 	}
 }
 ```
 In this example, the application will use "bootswatch-amelia" theme.
-You can see a list of bootswatch themes [here](http://bootswatch.com/)
+You can see a list of bootswatch themes <a href="http://bootswatch.com/" target="_blank">here</a>

 Components